Jeffr89/alfred-workflow-chrome-profile-switcher/readme.md

 ## License

-This workflow is released under the [MIT License](link-to-your-license-file).
+This workflow is released under the MIT License